its-rajesh/Audio-Bleeding-Removal/README.md

 # Bleeding Removal in Music Signals

-While recording instrument sounds in live concerts, dedicated microphones are placed to capture their corresponding source.
-Practically, these microphones pick up the other sources as well, as they are not acoustically shielded, leading to bleeding effects.
-These are also called leakage, interference, or crosstalk.
-This problem is closely related to source separation but is simpler as we have multiple sources of information available.
-Till now, traditional signal processing-based methods have been developed, and to our knowledge, none of the neural network-based approaches have been proposed (till 2022).
-This could be because of a lack of datasets to train the models.
+When capturing instrument sounds in live concerts, dedicated microphones are strategically placed to record each source.
+However, these microphones often pick up unintended sounds from other sources due to the lack of acoustic shielding, resulting in bleeding effects.
+These effects are also known as leakage, interference, or crosstalk.
+While this problem is closely related to source separation, it is somewhat simpler because we have multiple sources of information available.
+Until 2022, traditional signal processing-based methods were the primary approach to address this issue.
+Surprisingly, no neural network-based solutions were proposed, possibly due to the scarcity of suitable training datasets.

-I have utilized the standard MSS dataset: MUSDB18HQ.
-The MUSDB18HQ dataset is artificially bleeded in multiple ways to provide bleeding effects.
+To tackle this challenge, I leveraged the MUSDB18HQ dataset, a standard benchmark dataset for music source separation.
+This dataset was artificially enhanced to introduce various bleeding effects using the following techniques:

-1. Linear mixtures
+- **Linear Mixtures**: Basic mixing of audio sources.
-2. Adding time delays and room impulse responses and by creating convoluted mixtures
+- **Time Delays and Room Impulse Responses**: Simulating real-world conditions with convoluted mixtures.
-3. Creating artificial room and stimulating the real-world effects
+- **Artificial Room Effects**: Creating artificial room environments to replicate authentic recording conditions.

 ### Performance of Proposed Models